TL;DR

 While PMI addresses the immediate health challenge, it's wise to build a financial shield for the long term.
 This is where Long-Term Critical Illness and Income Protection (LCIIP) comes in.

-- Critical Illness Cover: Pays out a tax-free lump sum if you are diagnosed with a specific serious illness listed in the policy.
+- Critical Illness Cover: may pay out a potentially tax-efficient lump sum if you are diagnosed with a specific serious illness listed in the policy.
 This can provide financial breathing room to focus on recovery without worrying about your mortgage or bills.

-- Income Protection: If your gut-brain health issues prevent you from working, this policy pays out a regular, tax-free portion of your salary until you can return to work or retire.
+- Income Protection: If your gut-brain health issues prevent you from working, this policy may pay out a regular, potentially tax-efficient portion of your salary until you can return to work or retire.

 These policies act as a safety net, protecting your financial prosperity and ensuring that a health crisis does not become a financial one.
-As a comprehensive broker, WeCovr can advise on these policies and often provide discounts when they are purchased alongside private health cover.
+WeCovr, sometimes working with broker partners, can advise on these policies and often provide discounts when they are purchased alongside private health cover.

 Actionable Steps to Fortify Your Gut-Brain Axis Today